Day of Clarity Board Retreat

 Following the 2.5 hour best practices session, the board is led through a “Clarity” retreat facilitated by an experienced Nonprofit Center consultant that enables them to use this new-found knowledge, insight and intention to recognize priority issues that need to be addressed in order to move forward – be it engaging in a meaningful strategic planning process, resolving a problem or confronting a challenge.

-This 3-hour session, which includes brainstorming, is then transformed into a highly focusedtargeted discussion, based on the understandings and accord that was reached in the first part of the retreat.
-Furnished with this honed vision and an emergent consensus about mission and purpose, the board then moves forward with resolve to act on priorities it identified earlier.
-With this clarity of vision, the board is now well-equipped to continue planning and goal-setting, setting organizational direction for the future, guided by the mission.
+This 3-hour session, which includes brainstorming, is then transformed into a highly focused targeted discussion, based on the understandings and accord that was reached in the first part of the retreat.

 How Nonprofit Boards Benefit from a Day of Clarity

-- The board will thoroughly understand its true roles and responsibilities on its good, better, best continuum
+- The board will thoroughly understand its true roles and responsibilities on a good, better, best continuum

 - The board will be able to identify the priority issues on which to move forward